 Frequently Asked Questions

-Yes, anyone can use OneSearch from off campus with limited access.
+Yes, anyone can use OneSearch from off campus but only current students, faculty, and staff can access full-text resources.
 If you are affiliated with Eckerd College, you will need to select the login link in the yellow ‘Hello, Guest’ box at the top of the page.

 The Minimum Browser Requirements for OneSearch (and all EBSCO database interfaces) are below.
 For additional information, please see the EBSCO support website.

 |Internet Explorer||8.0 or later, however, all newly released services and features will only be supported in IE 10.0 or higher.|

 |FireFox||Latest version plus one previous version|

 |Safari||Latest version plus one previous version|

 |Google Chrome||Latest version plus one previous version|